arcilli/investsuite-api-docs/docs/common_scenarios/risk_profiler.md

 **Assessment** - An assessment follows the questions of a questionnaire, and holds the progress of the user.
 For each portfolio the user takes an assessment.
 As such, as assessment is specific to a portfolio.

+## How it works

 At the end of an assessment, the InvestSuite API returns a score.
 The client can use this score to determine the right investing strategy for the user.
 The formula for how the score is calculated is determined by the client, which means that there are no customisation constraints.
 Parameters in the risk profile of a user do not all have to contribute to the eventual score.
-For example, the birth date of the user a required parameter in order to determine whether the user is old enough to open an investment account, but it does not influence the risk score.
+For example, the birth date of the user is a required parameter in order to determine whether the user is old enough to open an investment account, but it does not influence the risk score.

 Because there can be logic jumps in the question order (and the next question can depend on the previous answers), only the next question to be asked and previously answered questions are given in each assessment response.
 After an answer is submitted, Investsuite immediately stores it in the risk profile.
 This way, a user can close the application at any time without losing their progress, and can resume the assessment later.

 ## Create assessment

 When a user is created, it is possible to create an assessment with the user ID.
 To create an assessment for a user, a user ID and questionnaire ID are required.
 The user ID is the ID that is used by InvestSuite to uniquely identify the user.
-You can find the user ID by querying the User collection `GET /users/?query=…`, see the [Search users](/docs/common_scenarios/users/#search) section for more information.
+You can find the user ID by querying the *User* collection `GET /users/?query=…`, see the [Search users](/docs/common_scenarios/users/#search) section for more information.
 The questionnaire ID identifies the questionnaire that will be used for the assessment.
 This questionnaire is specific to the customer and is designed and configured together with InvestSuite.
 Let's try it out and create an assessment for a specific `user_id` and `questionnaire_id`.

 === "HTTP"